 It is important you manage your enrolment to ensure your program (degree) is completed in the minimum period of time and you graduate when you expect to.

 If this is your first semester of study:

-- Refer to the Getting Started Guide for details of how to effectively plan your study.
+- Refer to the Steps to activate your offer and enrol for details of how to effectively plan your study.

 If you are currently enrolled and planning ahead for your next semester of study: